Alan Campbell (politician)

 Sir Alan Campbell (born 8 July 1957) is a British politician who has served as Leader of the House of Commons and Lord President of the Council since 2025.
-He previously served as Chief Whip of the House of Commons and Parliamentary Secretary to the Treasury from 2024 to 2025.
+He previously served as Chief Whip and Parliamentary Secretary to the Treasury from 2024 to 2025.
 A member of the Labour Party, he has been the Member of Parliament (MP) for Tynemouth since 1997.

 Early life and career

 Alan Campbell was born on 8 July 1957 in Consett and went to Blackfyne Grammar School in the town before attending Lancaster University where he was awarded a BA in politics.
 He then gained a PGCE at the University of Leeds, before finishing his education at Newcastle Polytechnic with an MA in history.

 He began his career as a history teacher at Whitley Bay High School in 1981; after eight years there became head of the sixth form at Hirst High School, Ashington, then head of department, where he remained until he was elected to the House of Commons.